 - Determine resource requirements for operation of oral surgery service

-- For entry into this speciality, a doctor of dental surgery or a doctor of dental medicine degree from an American Dental Association accredited college or university
+- For entry into this specialty, a Doctor of Dental Surgery or a doctor of dental medicine degree from an American Dental Association accredited college or university

-- For Qualified status, completion of a residency in oral and maxillofacial surgery, acceptable to the Surgeon General, HQ USAF
+- Current enrollment in a oral and maxillofacial pathology residency program acceptable to the Surgeon General, HQ USAF.